How is small intestine adenocarcinoma diagnosed?

 The injection can cause some flushing (redness and warm feeling that may last hours to days).
 A few people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
 Be sure to tell the doctor if you are allergic to shellfish or have ever reacted to any contrast material used for x-rays.

-CT scans are also used to guide a biopsy needle precisely into a suspected metastasis.
+CT scans can also be used to guide a biopsy needle precisely into an abnormal area that could be cancer spread.
 For this procedure, called a CT-guided needle biopsy, the patient remains on the CT scanning table, while a radiologist moves a biopsy needle toward the location of the mass/tumor.
 CT scans are repeated until the doctors are confident that the needle is within the mass.
 A fine-needle biopsy sample (tiny fragment of tissue) or a core-needle biopsy sample (a thin cylinder of tissue about ½-inch long and less than 1/8-inch in diameter) is removed and looked at under a microscope.

 This procedure does not actually use an endoscope.
 Instead, the patient swallows a capsule (about the size of a large vitamin pill) that has a light and a very small camera.
 Like any other pill, the capsule goes through the stomach and into the small intestine.
 As it travels through the small intestine (usually over a period of about 8 hours), it takes thousands of pictures.
-The camera sends the images to a device that is worn around the person's waist while he or she goes on with normal daily activities.
+The camera sends the images to a device the person wears around the waist while going on with normal daily activities.
 The pictures can then be downloaded onto a computer, where the doctor can look at them as a video.
 The capsule passes out of the body during a normal bowel movement and is flushed away.

-Regular endoscopy cannot look very far into the small intestine because it is too long (20 feet) and has too many curves.
+Regular upper endoscopy cannot look very far into the small intestine because it is too long (20 feet) and has too many curves.
 This method gets around these problems by using a special endoscope that is made up of 2 tubes, one inside the other.
-First the inner tube, which is an endoscope, goes forward about a foot, and then a balloon at its end is inflated to anchor it.
+The procedure can start like a regular upper endoscopy, with the endoscope going in through the mouth, down the throat and esophagus, and through the stomach into the small intestine.
+Then the inner tube, which is an endoscope, goes forward a small distance, and then a balloon at its end is inflated to anchor it.
 Then the outer tube goes forward to near the end of the inner tube and it is then anchored in place with a balloon.
-This process keeps being repeated over and over, letting the doctor see the intestine a foot at a time.
-An advantage of this over capsule endoscopy is that the doctor can take a biopsy of anything abnormal.
-This procedure is done after the patient is given drugs to make him or her sleepy.
+This process is repeated over and over, letting the doctor see the intestine a foot at a time.
+An advantage of this over capsule endoscopy is that the doctor will be able to biopsy anything abnormal.

-A test finds a mass (tumor), but the only way to know if it is cancer is to do a biopsy.
+Procedures such as endoscopy and imaging tests can find areas that look like cancer, but the only way to know for certain is to do a biopsy.
 In a biopsy, a piece of the abnormal area is removed and examined under a microscope.

 There are several ways to take a sample of an intestinal tumor.
 One way is through the endoscope.
 When a tumor is found, the doctor can use biopsy forceps (pincers or tongs) through the tube to take a small sample of the tumor.
 The specimen the doctor takes will be very small, but doctors can usually make an accurate diagnosis.
 Bleeding after a biopsy is a rare but potentially serious problem.
 If bleeding becomes a problem, doctors can sometimes inject drugs that constrict blood vessels through the endoscope into the tumor to stop the bleeding.

-In some patients, surgery is needed to biopsy a tumor.
+In some patients, surgery is needed to biopsy a tumor in the intestines.
 This may be done if the tumor cannot be reached with an endoscope.